 By July 1915 the minimum height was 5’2″.

-Basically it was never envisaged the war would last as long as it did.
+It was never envisaged the war would last as long as it did.
 England realised they needed more men.
 The slaughter of soldiers in France was horrendous – but the incompetency of leading British officers was worse.
 WW1 exposed class war at its worse.
-It didn’t seem to matter how many soldiers were killed in battle on any one day, because those in charge believed they could call on more numbers of soldiers to take their places anytime and anywhere.
+It didn’t seem to matter how many soldiers were killed in battle on any one day, because those in charge believed they could call on more numbers to take their places anytime and anywhere.
 For Germany it was much the same!
 The deaths of ‘foot soldiers’ was done by numbers, not names.

 Initially the War Office accepted 3,000 men who had previously been barred from enlistment, forming two Birkenhead Bantam Battalions.
 John MacDonald Snr enlisted.